Pūkenga Tao Kai

 Head or executive chefs usually earn

-Pay for chefs depends on the size, type and location of the establishment they work in, and the position they hold.
+Pay for chefs varies depending on the size, type and location of the establishment they work in, and the position they hold.

-- Apprentice chefs usually earn minimum wage to $37,000 a year.
+- Apprentice and commis chefs usually earn minimum wage or a little more.

 - PAYE.net.nz website - use this calculator to convert pay and salary information

 - Employment New Zealand website - information about minimum wage rates

 (This information is a guide only.
 Find out more about the sources of our pay information)